 In some cases, cooperation doesn’t end after CRM release.
 Developers can continue their work on the product.
 This work can include various updates, new features and maintenance work based on customer’s feedback.

-Cleveroad is a professional software development company located in the most known European outsourcing destination - Ukraine.
+Cleveroad is a professional software development company located in the most known European outsourcing destination - Estonia.
 We have extensive experience in creating business solutions across different industries.

 We help businesses build powerful CRM systems, and one of our recent projects is a CRM modernization for a microfinance company.
 We were challenged to reengineer the outdated CRM system and provide high scalability to cope with growing business requirements.

 This project is under NDA, so we can’t share much about it.
 But you can check other projects in our portfolio.